-If you want to better visualize your goals, then you should try vision mapping.
+If you would like to better picture your goals, then you should try vision mapping.

-By creating a graphical representation of what you want to achieve, you are more likely to succeed.
+By creating a graphical representation of what you want to achieve, you are more likely to succeed in the real world.

-Learn what types of vision maps there are, why they are different from vision boards, and how you should go about creating your own vision map.
+Learn about the different types of vision maps, and how you should go about creating your own vision map.

 What Is Vision Mapping?

 A vision map is a graphical representation of what you want to achieve in life.
-It outlines the different steps and milestones on your journey toward your goal.
+It helps you to visualize milestones.
+For example, you might use the drawing of a pyramid where each level represents an intermediate goal.

 - Illustrations